vamb/aboutus/en-US/terms/agreement.md

    (i)		has the right to sell, distribute or export the Products using the Transaction Services and such Products do not infringe any third party’s legal rights;

-   (ii)		has good title to the Products supplied to a Buyer and the Products meet the agreed description and specfications; and
+   (ii)		has good title to the Products supplied to a Buyer and the Products meet the agreed description and specifications; and

    (iii)	it will provide the services ordered with reasonable care and skill.